 Ideally, “refinancing” is supposed to simplify the process of repayment of your loans.
 Refinancing can do this for you in one or many ways.
 If you are stuck with an existing difficult student loan (or multiple such student loans) whose demands are hard to meet either in terms of time constraints or financial constraints, refinancing it could be a good idea.

-Refinancing is often the process of taking a new loan in order to repay existing loans, both private and federal.
-This process could allow you to benefit by helping you find a better rate of interest, by lowering your monthly payments and/or merging several loans into one efficient payment.
+Refinancing is a process of replacing your existing loans with a new loan in order to benefit with a lower interest rate, this is applicable for both private and federal.
+This process could allow you to merge multiple loans with different interest rates to a better and a lower rate of interest, by lowering your monthly payments and/or merging several loans into one efficient payment.
+Thus saving money.

 The Pros of refinancing your student loans multiple times